Published:

 Pandoro and Panettone.

-Pandoro and Panettone are an essential duo during the ‘culinary Christmas’ of the Italian people.
-The two desserts, in many respects, are related: their dough, for example, is prepared with more or less the same ingredients, as easily understandable from the following list:
+Pandoro and Panettone are an unmissable couple during the ‘gastronomic Christmas’ of all Italians.
+From a certain point of view, the two sweet breads can be considered related to each other: their dough, for example, is made with, more or less, the same ingredients, as you can verify by looking at the following list:

-Pandoro: flour, eggs, butter, powdered sugar, milk, vanilla, yeast;
+Pandoro: flour, eggs, butter, icing sugar, milk, vanilla and yeast.

-Panettone: flour, eggs, butter, sugar, raisins, candied citrus fruit, yeast;
+Panettone: flour, eggs, butter, sugar, sultanas, candied citrus and yeast.

-What makes the difference between the two specialties is the different type of processing, which decisively influences characteristics such as:
+The main difference between the two specialties is their preparation method, which influences characteristics such as:

-Pandoro: tall, with a truncated cone shape and an eight-pointed section, similar to a star;
+Pandoro: tall, with a truncated cone shape and an eight-pointed star cross section;

-Panettone: lower, cylindrical, with a typical ‘domed’ top;
+Panettone: low, cylindrical, with the typical ‘domed’ top;

-Pandoro: the dough is fine, full of small alveoli that make it soft and almost ‘silky’ on the palate;
+Pandoro: the dough is fine, full of very small cavities that make it soft and almost ‘silky’ on the palate;

-Penettone: the alveoli of its dough are wider, soft, and elastic;
+Panettone: the cavities in its dough are wide, soft, and elastic;

-Panettone: the typical flavor of a leavened dessert, enriched by sugary and bittersweet notes due to the presence of raisins and candied fruit;
+Panettone: the typical fragrance of a leavened product, enriched by sugary and sweet-sour notes due to the presence of sultanas and candied fruit;

 Pandoro: 390 kcals (per 100g);